yacov/malaberg-browserstack/test_automation_PRD.md

 -   **FeatureContext.php**:
     Implements global step definitions and serves as the primary context for Behat tests.
 It coordinates interactions between different page objects and defines high-level test steps that are common across multiple scenarios.

+    -   **Note**: We have minimized the use of `FeatureContext.php` for specific page interactions, favoring the use of dedicated context classes for each page to promote modularity.

 #### **Behat Context Classes**